Kozphy/Note/program_lan/Python/9_ Regular expressions.md

 [reg search in list](https://stackoverflow.com/questions/3640359/regular-expressions-search-in-list)
 -----

 The regular expression library `re` must be imported into your program before you can use it.

 The simplest use of the regular expression library is the **search()** function.
-The following program demonstrates a trivial use of the search function.
 ```python=
 import re
 hand = open('mbox-short.txt')